inspired/TA-cisco_ios/README.txt

 1. Install in $SPLUNK_HOME/etc/apps/TA-cisco_ios

-2. Make sure your Cisco devices by default log to the syslog sourcetype.
-This app rewrites the source type to cisco:ios based on Regex matches on your indexer.
+2. Make sure your Cisco devices by default log to one of the following sourcetypes:
+* cisco:ios
+* syslog (A regex match will be performed to rewrite the events to the cisco:ios sourcetype)

 3. Restart Splunk